Hypercubers/hypercubing.xyz/docs/index.md

 # Hypercubing ![favicon](/assets/images/favicon.png)

 Hypercubing is a niche branch of Rubik's Cubing that focuses on solving [higher dimensional twisty puzzles](https://en.wikipedia.org/wiki/N-dimensional_sequential_move_puzzle).
-The way that twisty puzzles move are mathematically well defined, and easily generalizabe to higher spatial dimensions.
-These puzzles can then be visualized by [computer software](\wiki\software).
+The ways that twisty puzzles move are mathematically well defined, and can be generalized to higher spatial dimensions.
+These puzzles can then be visualized and simulated using [computer software](\wiki\software).

 <center>![3x3x3x3](/assets/images/3_4_transparent.png){width="50%"}</center>